Senior Writer: Rohit Rajpal

 8. Keep Your Callers Engaged

 Customers are more likely to get frustrated if they are put on hold for longer.
-One way to minimize frustration and abandonment rate is by keeping them engaged while your agents get free.
+One way to lower abandon rate and minimize frustration is by keeping them engaged while your agents get free.

 You can ask them to enter their details (such as customer number, registered mobile number, etc.).
 The chances are they won’t have these details memorized, so they might take an additional minute to search for the details and then enter them.
 This will keep them engaged and provide the agent (who picks up the call) with the basic customer details.
 As a result, your representative can directly move to solve the issue, thereby improving the overall customer experience.